“We’re open for business, not for sale.”

 Another candidate for the Darwin Awards has surfaced in Berlin.
 Danny Polaris thought he’d make a recent night out one he wouldn’t forget.
 So took a Viagra and, after an evening of partying, went home with a nurse he met out at some club (I suspect).
 There, his new “friend” decided to up the excitement and inject Danny’s penis with some kind of still-unknown “stimulant”.
 Polaris says he felt fine – until a few days later when he realized he’d developed a painful condition called priapism.
 This is one of the unspoken medical anomalies that urologists and the Roman Catholic Church have warned men about for years.

 As of August 11, Polaris is still in the hospital, still applying ice packs to his genitalia, reading the Bible, listening to tapes of old women talking about the “not so fresh feeling” and avoiding the Cartoon Network.
 No relief appears in sight.
 He seems to have no shame in going public with his ordeal and has even detailed his trauma on Instagram.
 Friends have also set up a page on the Go Fund Me network to help pay for his treatment and rehabilitation.
 I really don’t want to know what “rehabilitation” would mean in this case.

-All I can say now is just don’t ask him what’s
+All I can say now is just don’t ask him what’s up!

 Well, at long last, someone has found a good use for old phone booths*.
 Botanical designer Lewis Miller ambushed the streets of New York City recently to adorn an otherwise ordinary corner in swaths of floral color and energy.
 A few years ago Miller transformed the notoriously banal empty garbage cans into vases of sumptuous flowers.
 In this most recent endeavor to make a gritty urban area appear palatable – a project he dubs “Flower Flash” – Miller and his crew filled a Manhattan telephone booth with a plethora of flowers and greenery.